Abstracted-Labs/saturn-sdk/docs/pages/saturn.md

 **Parameters:**

-- `id` (number): The multisig ID.
+- `id` (number): The ID of the multisig account.

 **Returns:**

-A Promise that resolves to a BN representing the total issuance.
+A Promise that resolves to a `BN` (Big Number) representing the total issuance of the multisig account.

 ### [getPendingCalls](https://saturn-typedocs.invarch.network/classes/Saturn.html#getPendingCalls)

-Get the pending calls for a multisig.
+Retrieves the pending calls for a multisig account.

 ```typescript
 getPendingCalls(id: number): Promise<CallDetailsWithHash[]>